eslomb/Starterpoint/public/wp-content/plugins/folders/readme.txt

 * Simultaneously assign and organize media, pages and posts while adding them to directories
 * Place content in multiple folders at once
 * Resize folders menu
-* Compatible with RTL admin panel (such as Hebrew, Arabic, etc.)
+* Compatible with RTL admin panel (such as Hebrew, Arabic & more)
 * Add and remove folders menu from pages, posts, and media
 * Minimize the folders area if you need extra space
 * Folders plugin is compatible with WPML

 = 🚀 FOLDERS PLUGIN PRO FEATURES =
 * <a href="https://premio.io/downloads/folders?utm_source=wporg" target="_blank" title="Folders pro plans"><strong>Upgrade to pro</strong></a> to get unlimited sub-folders :)
-* Create folders for each post type - use folders with other plugins that have custom post types (e.g. Elementor templates, WooCommerce & more)
+* Create folders for each post type - use folders with other plugins that have custom post types (e.g. Elementor templates, WooCommerce products & more)
-* Dynamic Folders - automatically filter posts, pages, custom posts, and media library files based on author, date, file types, WooCommerce products & more
+* Dynamic Folders - automatically filter posts, pages, custom posts, and media library files based on author, date, file size, file types, WooCommerce products & more
 * Delete unused media library files - using the Folders plugin, search for unused media files that take up unnecessary space on your server, and clean them with just a few clicks.
 Unused media library will be sorted from the biggest files to the smallest media library files
 * Organize your Plugins using Folders - create Folders for your plugins and organize them
+* Set Email Notifications - stay informed with notifications whenever an action occurs on Folders — whether a new file is uploaded by a team member, a post is deleted, or any other change is made.
+Perfect for keeping track of updates.
 * Folders' icon colors
 * Download any media library folder as a ZIP: download any media library folder as a zip file
 * Sticky folders - pin your folders to the upper part of the folders navigation area.
 Use the sticky folders feature to make your most important folders accessible
-* Star directories
+* Star directories - keep your most important folders more visible
 * Upload folders from your PC - upload your computer folders, and all its structure (including subfolders) will be recreated on your WordPress website
 * Folders user access management - advanced folders access management for your team with roles that restrict their access to view and edit your website’s folders
 * Lock folders - locked folders stay pinned, and cannot be dragged or deleted (lock all folders/unlock all folders too)